MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-process-sales-returns-orders.md

 3. On the **Move Negative Sales Lines** page, fill in the fields as necessary.
 4. Choose the **OK** button.
 The negative line for the replacement item is deleted from the sales return order and inserted in a new **Sales Order** page.
 For more information, see [Sell Products](sales-how-sell-products.md).

-## <a name="to-create-return-related-documents-from-a-sales-return-order"></a>To create return-related documents from a sales return order
+## To create return-related documents from a sales return order
 You can have replacement sales orders, purchase return orders, and replacement purchase orders created automatically during the sales return process.
 This is useful, for example, in situations where you want to handle items with warranties provided by vendors.

 1. On the **Sales Return Order** page for an active return process, choose the **Create Return-Related Documents** action.